STUDY VISITS TO SOCIAL PROJECTS IN THE CITY OF AARHUS

 Holmstrupgaard – A supportive housing facility for Children and Youth in Distress

-Holmstrupgaard is a supportive housing facility on the outskirts of Aarhus, housing approximately 40 children and young people aged 12-23.
-Holmstrupgaard is for some of the most vulnerable grouping of children and young people.
-They struggle to manage diagnoses and conditions such as eating disorders, schizophrenia, self-harm, suicidal thoughts, borderline, personality disorder, autism, ADHD, PTSD, and anxiety.
+Holmstrupgaard is a supportive housing facility in Braband, west of Aarhus, home to approximately 40 children and young people aged 12-23.
+Holmstrupgaard is for some of the most vulnerable groups of children and young people who struggle to manage diagnoses of severe conditions such as eating disorders, schizophrenia, self-harm, suicidal thoughts, borderline personality disorder, autism, post-traumatic stress disorder and anxiety.

-We have more than 80 staff members who work daily to help alleviate the impact of residents’ diagnoses so they may eventually lead a more typical daily life.
-The therapeutic approach is based on an environmental therapy structure, emphasizing social interaction and contact within a predictable and familiar framework.
+More than 80 staff members work daily to help residents alleviate the impact of their condition and eventually lead a more typical daily life.
+The therapeutic approach is based on an environmental therapy structure, emphasising social interaction and contact within a predictable and familiar framework.

-During a study visit to Holmstrupgaard, you will receive a guided tour of the facilities, along with a presentation of our professional approach to working with young people.
+During this visit, delegates will have an opportunity to visit the facilities together with a presentation of our professional approach to working with young people.

 xfnh